-The proper care, cleaning and maintenance of your TPO roofing is quite simple because of the basic properties and longevity of the material itself.
+The proper care, cleaning and maintenance of your SUPER FLEX AND TPO roofing is quite simple because of the basic properties and longevity of the material itself.

 Periodic cleaning is the primary maintenance.
-Alpha Systems suggests using Murphy's Oil Soap with a soft nylon brush or sponge.
-DO NOT USE solid or granulated cleaners, as they will marr the natural finish.
+Alpha Systems suggests using Murphy's Oil Soap, Top Job, or Spic and Span with a soft nylon brush or sponge.
+DO NOT USE solid or granulated cleaners, as they will mar the natural finish.